Nothing Launches Ear (2) - The Ultimate Hi-Res Audio Certified True Wireless Earbuds

 Price and Availability

-On 23 March, Ear (2) will be available to purchase in-person at the Nothing Store Soho in London and select Kith stores worldwide, including the US, France, and Japan.

-From 28 March, Ear (2) will go on general sale across all of Nothing's global partners both online and offline, including StockX (US only).
+From 8 April, Ear (2) will go on general sale across all stores of Nothing's partners in Singapore both online and offline, including flagship e-commerce stores on Lazada and Shopee.

 About Nothing